fullfacing/keycloak4s/README.md

 }
 ```

-The `KeycloakError` returned by keycloak4s extends `Throwable`, and has the following subtypes:
+## Error Messages <a name="Errors"></a>
+When an exception is captured instead of thrown inside keycloak4s it is converted into a `KeycloakError` subtype, depending on the cause or location of the error. `KeycloakError` extends `Throwable` and can thus still be thrown or processed as one.

+The subtypes of `KeycloakError` are as follows:
-* `KeycloakThrowable` - Merely wraps a Throwable
+* `KeycloakThrowable` - Simply a wrapper for a Throwable.
 * `KeycloakException` - Contains a status code, status text, an error message and optionally finer details, useful for creating HTTP responses.
 * `KeycloakSttpException` - Contains the HTTP response details sent back from the sttp client, along with information of the corresponding request.
+Useful for debugging intergration issues between keycloak4s and the Keycloak server, faulty requests sent from keycloak4s or errors thrown from within the Keycloak server.

 [Monix]: https://monix.io/
 [Task]: https://monix.io/docs/3x/eval/task.html